baasbox/docs/source/index.md

-**push.baasbox.certificates.folder** | The folder where the iOS push certificate will be stored  |  `certificates` **application.code**| The AppCode of the instance | `1234567890` **query.record_per_page** | The number of records returned in case of pagination | `20` **baasbox.wrapresponse** | DEPRECATED: Wrap the responses in a JSON object.
-The SDKs only support the `true` value. | `true` **baasbox.statistics.system.memory** | Disable this if you don't want memory information when the /admin/dbStatistics API is called | `true`
+**push.baasbox.certificates.folder** | The folder where the iOS push certificate will be stored  |  `certificates` **application.code**| The AppCode of the instance | `1234567890` **query.record_per_page** | The number of records returned in case of pagination | `20` **baasbox.wrapresponse** | DEPRECATED: it wraps the responses in a JSON object.
+The SDKs only support the `true` value. | `true`
+**baasbox.statistics.system.memory** | Disable this if you don't want memory information when the /admin/dbStatistics API is called | `true`
 **baasbox.statistics.system.os** | Disable this if you don't want OS information when the /admin/dbStatistics API is called | `true`
-**baasbox.startup.dumpdb** | Dumps DB information on startup | `false`
-**baasbox.server.accesslog** | Enable/disable the access log | `true`
+**baasbox.startup.dumpdb** | it dumps DB information on startup | `false` **baasbox.server.accesslog** | Enable/disable the access log | `true`

 ## App Settings
-These are settings related to your App.
-They are stored into the embedded DB and because of this once they are set they are read from the DB and you are not forced to specify them every time you start BaasBox.
+These are settings relating to your App.
+They are stored into the embedded DB and because of this, once they are set, they are read from the DB and you are not forced to specify them every time you start BaasBox.
-The App Settings con be configured via the [Administration Console](#console).
+The App Settings can be configured via the [Administration Console](#console).
 The settings are splitted in five sections:

 - Application